core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Version -10 to -11 ## {#sec-10-11}

 * Do not rule out original observation requests sent over multicast.

+* Minor fixes in examples.

+* Clarifications and editorial improvements.

 ## Version -09 to -10 ## {#sec-09-10}